You can’t live in peace when your bad neighbor doesn’t let you

 An evening spoiled

 The waitress then picked up the broken dishes, threw them away and started cleaning the floor.
 When coming back from the kitchen, our waitress saw the mess that the other waitress had caused on the floor and took towels to help her clean up.
 When she arrived at the scene of incident, she saw that I was dirty from head to toe – literally.
 She apologized to us, went back and brought me napkins so I could clean my hair, face, shoulder, lap and boots.
 She apologized again despite it wasn’t her who had done it, but her colleague.
+All I was thinking was that I wouldn’t worry about the spill if were wearing a cute stay-at-home date night outfit for cooking.

 Needless to say, we didn’t go there for a while.